Academics

 If your institution issues official electronic transcripts, we accept e-transcripts sent in the following manner:

-To submit your application, you need an unofficial transcript, which can be retrieved from your student account at your university.
+To submit your application, you need an unofficial transcript (see Official-vs-Unofficial-Definitions), which can be retrieved from your student account at your university.

 Official transcripts are only required if you are selected for an interview.
 Information on submitting your official transcript will be sent with the interview offer.
 Such transcript must come directly from your institution directly to the Admissions Office.

 Yes, transcripts must be submitted for each cycle.
-The one exception to this is credential evaluation – if your application required a credential evaluation and you did not complete any further schooling at that institution after the credential evaluation was obtained, you may request that your credential evaluation be carried forward to your current application.
+The one exception to this is credential evaluations – if your application required a credential evaluation and you did not complete any further schooling at that institution after the credential evaluation was obtained, you may request that your credential evaluation be carried forward from an old application to your current application.

-In such cases, you need to request this official in writing via email to munmed@mun.ca.
-Applicants who do fail to contact the Admissions Office to request that their credential application be carried forward or do not obtain a new credential evaluation from the issuing agency will be marked as incomplete.
+In such cases, you need to request this officially in writing via email to munmed@mun.ca.
+Applicants who fail to contact the Admissions Office to request that their credential application be carried forward or who do not obtain a new credential evaluation from the issuing agency will be marked as incomplete.

 No. We regret that we are unable to return official transcripts once submitted.

 Yes.
 All applicants must submit unofficial transcripts from all institutions they attended at the time of application.
-If you are selected for an interview, you must request an official transcript from the Registrar to be submitted directly to the Admissions Office.
+If you are selected for an interview and are a student of Memorial University, your official transcript will be retrieved internally by the Admissions Office.
+If you have attended other institutions in addition to Memorial, you will need to request official transcripts from all other institutions you have attended.

 All courses completed at the post-secondary university level will be counted in the calculation of your overall average, if you have final grades for them.
 If final grades for summer courses are released after the application deadline, you should note in your application that these courses are pending and they will not be counted without final grades.

-Yes, graduate course are included in the grade4 average calculations.
+Yes, graduate course are included in the average grade calculations.
 A graduate degree or program is not required to apply, however, having such is deemed an asset to your application.

 We do not advise that prospective applicant repeat courses.
-If you do repeat a course, it will be expected that you obtain an "A" average throughtout as you have already studiend thsi material before.
+If you do repeat a course, it will be expected that you obtain an "A" average throughout as you have already studied this material before.

 Yes, failed courses are counted in academic calulations.

-Withdrawing from a course is not recommended, however, we appreciate that sometimes it is necessary for the health and well-being of the applicant.
-In such cases, a withdrawal will be noted on your transcript and you should explain the circumstances around the withdrawal in the "Additional Information" section of the medical school application.
+If you need to withdraw from a course after the deadline to drop it without academic penality, a withdrawal will be noted on your transcript and you should explain the circumstances around the withdrawal in the "Additional Information" section of the medical school application.

 You need to fulfill all application requirements to register for medical school lectures.
 Your degree must be finished and supporting documentation indicating such submitted to the Admissions Office prior to the start of Orientation.